TSUParticleModelingGroup/LeftAtrium-Model/README.md

 ## Setup File

 ### Units of Measurement
    Length is in millimeters (mm)
    Time is in milliseconds (ms)
    Mass is in grams (g)

-### Constants set in the simulation setup file before a silulation runs
+### New Run or Previous Run
+   You can start a new run using the nodes and muscles files, or you can continue a previous run.
+   NodesMusclesFileOrPreviousRunsFile = 0, run from the selected nodes and muscles file NodesMusclesFileOrPreviousRunsFile = 1, run from a previous run file

+   If you selected 0, then you must set
+   InputFileName = ***;
+   to the name of the nodes and muscles file you want to run from the list below.
+   {Line11, Circle24, CSphere340, CSphere5680, IdealLeftAtrium13.0KNotTriangle, LeftAtriumRealRemovedAppendage}

+   If you selected 1, then you must set PreviousRunFileName = ***;
+   to the name of a previous run file you saved in the PreviousRunsFile folder.
+The three previous run files listed below are alredy placed in this folder to use as demos.
+   {PVFlutterDemo, MicroReentryDemo, RoofFlutterDemo}

+### Nodes and Muscle View Size
+   You can set the size of the nodes and muscles with the LineWidth = ***;
+   NodeRadiusAdjustment = ***;
+   Note: This only affects the viewing of the simulation; no actual functionality is changed with these two parameters.

+### Simulation Constants

    Myocyte Force Per Mass strength = 596.0 mm/ms^2

-   BloodPressure = 80.0 millimeters of merculry converted to g/(mm*ms*ms) in the program.
+   BloodPressure = 80.0; millimeters of merculry converted to g/(mm*ms*ms) in the program.

-   Left Atrium mass = 25 g
+   MassOfAtria = 25; g

-   Left Atrium Radius = 17.8 mm
+   RadiusOfAtria = 17.8; mm
+   BaseMuscleRelaxedStrength = 2.0; This is just a force that helps the model keep its shape.

-   Muscle Compresion Stop Fraction = 0.7 This only lets a muscle fiber reduce its length by 30%
+   BaseMuscleCompresionStopFraction = 0.7 This only lets a muscle fiber reduce its length by 30%

+   The above are typical values are all changable in the setup file.
+These values are read in at the start of a simulation starts.
+   They are not changable once the simulation starts.

-###
+### Simulation Variables
-     Unit Constants
-        Fiber length 100 micrometers or 0.1 millimeters Action Potential Speed .5 meters/sec
-        Muscle Compression Fraction is 30 percent
-        Contraction Duration is ~100 milliseconds
-        Relaxation Duration is ~200 milliseconds
-        Short Axis Circumference is 200 millimeters
+   BaseMuscleContractionDuration = 100.0;
+   BaseMuscleRechargeDuration = 100.0;
+   BaseMuscleActionPotentialSpeed = 0.5;
 ### Controls

   - Use the terminal to set your basic parameters (Circle or sphere and number of divisions).